JeremyWurbs/transformers/README.md

 digits.
 The second head, `head 1`, is likewise still poor at identifying 6's, while even better than the first block at identifying 3's.

+In general, the amount of specialization of each head, and their correlations across blocks, is an open research question.
+The story is unfortunately not so simple to understand, and will vary from task to task and explicit implementation details.

-For explicit implementation details, refer to the [visualizer demo](./scripts/visualizer.py) to recreate the above plots, or the [visualizer training demo](./scripts/training_visualizer.py) for a more advanced usage.
+For explicit implementation details of this case, however, refer to the [visualizer demo](./scripts/visualizer.py) to recreate the above plots, or the [visualizer training demo](./scripts/training_visualizer.py) for a more advanced usage.

-Also note, to determine the available layer names, you can print the names for all the modules in your model with the following.
+Also note, to determine the available layer names, which you may pass into the Visualizer to track intermediate values for you, you can print the names for all the modules in your model with the following.

 ```python